 |Child Ticket (with school group)||$13.00|

-LUNCH: We offer lunch box options for both students and adults provided by our own Nature’s Table Café.
+LUNCH: We offer boxed lunch options for both students and adults provided by our own Nature’s Table Café.
 Bringing in sack lunches?
 No problem!
-Continue the fun by having lunch in one of our designated areas around the museum.
+Continue the fun by having lunch in one of our designated areas around the Museum.
 Reserve your area when you book your group reservation.

 EDUCATION: The Cook Museum of Natural Science has developed an education department to teach children and adults alike about the wonder of nature.
 Our mission is to have visitors see that “life is amazing.”
 By creating and implementing a curriculum that contains life, earth, and physical science, we hope to enhance and encourage scientific learning in our community.

 Educational Programs are available as stand-alone options or may be purchased in combination with your museum ticket.
 The price of a program is in addition to your museum ticket.
 All programs are set at a price per class.
 Classes range from 25-30 students depending on age.

 The Salamander Classroom is designed for early childhood education.
 Younger students will study shapes, patterns, and colors in nature using 4 of their senses.
 This classroom has live animals that kids will be able to interact with and learn about!